agentio/serviceinfrastructure/content/docs/serviceinfrastructure/serviceconfig.md

 </code></pre>
 {{< /details >}}

-This is a repeated instance of the [LogDescriptor](https://github.com/googleapis/googleapis/blob/d54f4e947e77b86ea2e0e243c92a174032098a54/google/api/log.proto#L35) message.
-It specifies the name of the Cloud Logging Log Bucket that receives logs from Service Control.
-It is usually set automatically, and usage of other values is undocumented.
-The value shown is the default for services managed with Cloud Endpoints.

 ### metrics

 _Defines the metrics used by this service._

+`metrics` is a repeated instance of the [MetricDescriptor](https://github.com/googleapis/googleapis/blob/d54f4e947e77b86ea2e0e243c92a174032098a54/google/api/metric.proto#L33) message.
+It describes metrics and their types.
+The value shown is the default for services managed with Cloud Endpoints.

 {{< details "example metrics field" >}}
 <pre><code>  "metrics": [